Active surveillance of prostate cancer: History of prostate cancer in the era of prostate-specific antigens

 Prostate-specific antigen based screening for prostate cancer led to earlier detection of prostate cancer (stage migration), and thus altered the course of the disease in the absence of treatment (natural history).
 Identifying the incidence and prevalence of prostate cancer increased with widespread prostate-specific antigen testing, as did the length of time that men live with their disease, as compared to the pre prostate-specific antigen era.
-The stage migration that occurred, with application of curative intervention at an earlier stage, undoubtedly led to a reduction inprostate cancer mortality.
+The stage migration that occurred, with application of curative intervention at an earlier stage, undoubtedly led to a reduction in prostate cancer mortality.
 However, the extent to which this reduction was due to prostate-specific antigen based screening is debatable.
 Further, because prostate cancer progresses slowly and is found most often in older men with competing risks of mortality, the extent to which these changes in natural history have resulted in benefit and harm are also debatable.

-History of untreated prostate cancer

-The course of prostate cancer in the absence of treatment (natural history) has been evaluated both in observational studies and randomized trials.
-Most of the evidence on the outcomes of men that are not treated for prostate cancer comes from those diagnosed in the era prior to prostate cancer screening when the disease was diagnosed at a more advanced state.